Swedish Day UK 2012

 Some gazebos were erected and flags were put up to

 fly in the gentle breeze.
+The Volvos and Saabs

-The Volvos and Saabs started to arrive around 9.30,
+started to arrive around 9.30, and there was a

-and there was a steady flow of Swedish vehicles
+steady flow of Swedish vehicles driving through the

-driving through the gates.
-As in previous years,
+gates.
+As in previous years, they were parked as

-they were parked as they arrived therefore having a
+they arrived therefore having a nice mixture of Cars

-nice mixture of Cars on display.
-About 10.00 a
+on display.
+About 10.00 a Volvo FH13 driven by

-Volvo FH13 driven by "Lardy" came into the field, a
+"Lardy" came into the field, a great shining site

-great shining site with all his chrome on show.
+with all his chrome on show.

 By 12.00am nearly 200 vehicles had received their

 welcome instructions.
-We parked the cars
+We parked the cars in an arc

-nice.
-There were opportunities during the day to
+looking very nice.
+There were opportunities during

-their great help in organising the parking.
+moment for their great help in organising the

 By the end of the day we had had a total of 190